Are 'We Buy Houses' Companies a Ripoff?

 A serious buyer needs to evaluate a property's condition, estimated repair costs, and potential resale value in person before committing to a purchase.

-Not visiting a property before making an offer raises questions about the investor’s true intent.
-They may be trying to sell the contract to another buyer for a higher price, with little concern over how much time of yours they’ll waste if they’re not successful.
+Not visiting a property before making an offer raises questions about the investor's true intent.
+They may be trying to sell the contract to another buyer without doing their due diligence, which could lead them to cancel the contract at the last minute if they're not successful.

 They try to get you to sign an offer before completing inspections